mean00/swindle/README.md

 lnBMP : black magic probe with rust in it
 =====

-lnBMP is made of 3 layers :
+lnBMP is a custom port of the amazin Black Magic Probe. lnBmp is made of 3 layers :

-1- gdb command parser written in rust
+* a gdb command parser written in rust.
-2- blackmagic probe debugger engine
+* the blackmagic probe debugger engine.
-3- low level stuff using lnArduino
+* low level stuff using lnArduino.

 Why ?
 Because it's fun to play with rust.
+Additionnaly, the structure of the gdb rust parser is simpler than the one from blackmagic and easier to modify to add support for things.

 Quick FAQ
 ==================